kofimuad/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## Task 19 - A to Z
 A script that replaces all characters A and c from input to Z and e respectively.

+## Task 20 -  Without C, you would live in hiago
+A script that removes all letters c and C from input.